pschool-in/curriculum/content/grammar/adverb-draft.md

 ```
 I would like to go somewhere for my vacation.
 Prema is wearing a necklace around her neck.
-They have nowhere to go.
-I keep running in to Sally everywhere!
+Kala took the child outside.
 Cats don't usually walk backwards.
 The ship sailed westwards.
 The balloon drifted upwards.
 Henry walked towards the car.
 My son ran towards me.
-We will keep walking homewards until we arrive.
+You should always go forward in life.
-The child went indoors.
+The child went out of home.
 ```
 ```
 Jai lived and worked in Japan.